 Sponsorship is a great way to reach the Athenæum’s sophisticated and desirable audience, which is affluent, highly educated, and well-connected in Rhode Island.
-The Athenæum attracts over 50,000 visitors annually and has the support of 1,000 dues-paying members.
-Our weekly emails reach an audience of 5,000.
+The Athenæum attracts over 60,000 visitors annually and has the support of 2,000 dues-paying members.
+Our weekly emails reach an audience of over 9,000.

 Condé Nast Traveler recently called the Athenæum one of the most beautiful libraries in the world, and Travel + Leisure urged readers to “tap into the city’s cultural roots” at our library.
-Our Friday Night Salon Series – hailed by National Public Radio as a national model of civic engagement – regularly features prominent artists, writers, historians, and intellectuals of every discipline.
-Salons regularly receive local and national media attention, and they are well-attended cultural events, with over 100 people joining us for each one.
-Beginning in 2017, the Athenæum will reach beyond Providence by broadcasting the events as podcasts, further increasing exposure for sponsors.
+Our Friday evening programs – hailed by National Public Radio as a national model of civic engagement – regularly feature prominent writers, historians, artists, thought leaders, and intellectuals of every discipline.

-Our supporters know that sponsorship is a terrific investment, as well as a way to support the cultural community.
+Our supporters know that sponsorship is a fantastic investment, as well as a way to support the cultural community.

 Click here for more information on the numerous benefits of Athenæum sponsorship.